 An Exciting and Beautiful Place to Live

 During studies, students are permitted to take up part-time jobs both on-campus and off-campus.
 No work permit is needed to work on campus and students are allowed to work up to 20 hours/week.
-There are a number of part-time jobs available off-campus like jobs in Hotels, hostels, general labour, Tutor etc. After graduation, there is a vast number of employment opportunities related to the technical domain.
+There are several part-time jobs available off-campus like jobs in Hotels, hostels, general labor, Tutor, etc. After graduation, there is a vast number of employment opportunities related to the technical domain.
 Also, students with knowledge and skills get placements easily in top companies with their dream job.
 Job prospects are strong for international students.

 When you travel abroad to study, you usually get temporary status in the country you’re studying in.
 That status usually expires when your program ends, so you have to return home when you graduate.